cchudant/piscinecpp/README.md

 - [x] ex00: Polymorphism, or
 	"When the sorcerer thinks you’d be cuter as a sheep"
-- [x] ex01: I don’t want to set theworld on fire
+- [x] ex01: I don’t want to set the world on fire
 - [x] ex02: This code is unclean.
 PURIFY IT!

 Bonus: